cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

     DeleteActiveChannelID(portIdentifier)

     // call underlying app's OnTimeoutPacket callback
-    // see ICS30 middleware for more information
+    // see ICS-30 middleware for more information
 }
 ```

-### Identifier Formats
+### Identifier formats

 These are the formats that the port identifiers on each side of an interchain accounts channel must follow to be accepted by a correct interchain accounts module.